kbase/workspace_deluxe/docsource/shockintegration.rst

 The remainder of the document covers the procedure for linking a Workspace object to a Shock node.

-Step 1 - Save data to Shock with a Handle in the Handle Service
+Step 1 - save data to Shock with a Handle in the Handle Service
 ---------------------------------------------------------------

 Method 1 - use the Perl HandleService client